DEV2DEV-DE/ioBroker.jablotron/README.md

 https://www.jablotron.com/de/katalog-produktu/alarme/jablotron-100/

 ## Release Notes
-### 0.0.5
+### 0.0.5 (2023-12-06)
-The storage of sensitive data in the instance config has been changed.

-You need to re-enter your password in the instance settings if you already used an older version < 0.0.5

-## Changelog
-### **WORK IN PROGRESS**
 * Fixed typo
 * Encrypt sensitive data in instance config
 * Add min and max for poll interval
 * Removed unused code
 * Do not create static states in code

+### 0.0.5
+The storage of sensitive data in the instance config has been changed.

+You need to re-enter your password in the instance settings if you already used an older version < 0.0.5

 ### 0.0.4 (2023-12-03)
 * Fixed wrong state type for data type 'object'